Natural living is a cornerstone of an earth-based practice, amiright?

 Use them to enjoy the financial and environmental benefits of second-hand stuff.

 Many times, you can get what you need for free or next-to-nothing.
 Of course, some things (like bathing suits and underwear—-ick) are worth getting new.

-But many things (like sturdy cookware, wood furniture and toys) cost so much less second hand.
+But many things (like sturdy cookware, wood furniture, and toys) cost so much less second hand.

-Buying used also tends to keep usable things out of landfills, puts money back into the local economy and reduces production of greenhouse gases.
+Buying used also tends to keep usable things out of landfills, puts money back into the local economy and reduces the production of greenhouse gases.